maxrothman/config/README.md

   * remove matching brackets
   * stop giving syntax errors for print(s, end=something) in python3
 * check for package upgrades 1/day
+* For macbooks with force touch, set force threshold to "Firm" in System Preferences, then run `defaults write com.apple.AppleMultitouchTrackpad SecondClickThreshold 1` to make force touch a little lighter
+  * Maybe figure out what some of the other keys do like `ActuateDedents`